A PDF version of this policy is at the bottom of the page.

 A person with a disability should be able to obtain the information as fully, equally, and independently as a person without a disability.
 Although this might not result in identical ease of use compared to persons without disabilities, it still must ensure equal opportunity to experience the educational benefits and opportunities afforded by the technology.

 Technologies and standards evolve at a rapid pace.
-EWU looks to the Web Content Accessibility Guidelines (WCAG) 2.0 developed by the World Wide Web Consortium (W3C) Level AA for guidance in meeting its IT accessibility commitments.
-WCAG 2.0 provides success criteria for measuring web accessibility and also provides useful metrics for products and services that are not specifically web-based.
+EWU looks to the current Web Content Accessibility Guidelines (WCAG) developed by the World Wide Web Consortium (W3C) Level AA or equivalent as a goal for meeting its IT accessibility commitments.
+These guidelines provide criteria for measuring web accessibility and also provides useful metrics for products and services that are not specifically web-based.

 2-2.
 Statement of Accessibility